Evolving Housing Needs

 What kinds of communities and housing do residents need now & into the future?

-Recent studies by the National Association of Realtors (NAR), Urban Land Institute, and other organizations across the country are pointing towards increasing preferences for walkable, complete communities where daily needs are within close proximity to homes and jobs.
+Studies by the National Association of Realtors (NAR), Urban Land Institute, and other organizations across the country point towards increasing preferences for walkable, complete communities where daily needs are within close proximity to homes and jobs.
 NAR’s 2013 Community Preference Survey points out that “Americans prefer walkable, mixed-use neighborhoods and shorter commutes.”
 More than 60 percent of respondents “favor a neighborhood with a mix of houses and stores and other businesses that are easy to walk to, rather than neighborhoods that require more driving between home, work and recreation.”

 Housing Type Preferences by Age